felicity-borg/Microsoft-TDSP/Docs/get-started-with-vs-code.md

 * To create a new project you must be a member of the Project Collection Administrators group or have the **Create new projects** permission set to **Allow**.
 If you're the Organization Owner, you're automatically added to the Project Collection Administrators group.
 If you aren't a member, get added before following this documentation.
 For more information, see [Set permissions at the project- or collection-level](https://docs.microsoft.com/en-us/azure/devops/organizations/security/set-project-collection-level-permissions?view=azure-devops).

->[Important] To create a public project, or to make a private project public, see [Create a public project in your organization](https://docs.microsoft.com/en-us/azure/devops/organizations/public/create-public-project?view=azure-devops) or [Change the project visibility, public or private](https://docs.microsoft.com/en-us/azure/devops/organizations/public/make-project-public?view=azure-devops).
+**Important**: To create a public project, or to make a private project public, see [Create a public project in your organization](https://docs.microsoft.com/en-us/azure/devops/organizations/public/create-public-project?view=azure-devops) or [Change the project visibility, public or private](https://docs.microsoft.com/en-us/azure/devops/organizations/public/make-project-public?view=azure-devops).
 Additional policy settings must be enabled to work with public projects.

 ## Create a project